Everyplay/developer-assignment-backend/README.md

 - Message can be relayed to one or multiple receivers (max 255 receivers per message is supported)
 - Message payload - byte array (containing the message content, in most cases JSON), max length 1024 kilobytes
 - user_id - unsigned 64 bit integer
 - Connection to hub must be done using pure TCP.
-Payload length is finite and protocol doesnt require multiplexing.
+Protocol doesnt require multiplexing.